Whereas hard skills describe what you do, soft skills describe how you do it.

 Time management

-Although they’ve traditionally been seen as more complex to learn than technical skills, there are several ways to build upon your existing workplace skills.
+Although soft skills are traditionally seen as more complex to learn than technical skills, you can find several ways to build upon your existing workplace skills.
 If you have a specific skill in mind that you’d like to improve, think about ways you can implement that skill into your daily life.
 You can also consult a life coach to help develop a personalised action plan.

-To practice different communication styles, you can express the same idea in various ways by writing it down, describing it aloud, putting it into a presentation, or delivering it to multiple audiences.
+To practise different communication styles, you can express the same idea in various ways by writing it down, describing it aloud, putting it into a presentation, or delivering it to multiple audiences.

 Learning something new can expand your typical way of thinking and encourage growth.
-There are strong links between learning and creativity, so whatever you decide to know, you may stand to gain technical knowledge and enhance your creative thinking and problem-solving skills.
+Strong links exist between learning and creativity, so whatever you decide to study, you may stand to gain technical knowledge and enhance your creative thinking and problem-solving skills.

 To learn something new, check out the class offerings at your local community centre, college or art centre, or browse popular free courses on Coursera.